 I’m one of those travellers who is always looking to go further, and Batam just seemed too close to home, so it was never quite on my radar as a must-visit spot, kinda like it’s larger cousin Bintan Island.

 In case you want something more off-grid, why not check out Telunas Resorts which you can reach by taking another boat from Batam?
 It takes you about the same time to get to Bali but without flying and is a great island paradise.
-Or fly to secret beach paradise Belitung less than hour away from Singapore.
+Or fly to secret beach paradise Belitung off the east coast of Sumatra.

 How to get to Batam from Singapore